Cheap Timber vs Quality Timber: How to Choose Wisely

 When buying timber, check:

-- Color and uniformity (dull or inconsistent may indicate low quality)
+- Color and uniformity (dull or inconsistent may indicate low quality or poor drying)

-- Knots and cracks (too many reduce strength)
+- Knots and cracks (too many reduce strength, especially if they run through the board's thickness)

 Story from My Workshop

-- Buy in bulk to reduce per-unit price
+- Buy in bulk to reduce per-unit price—most yards offer a discount at certain volume thresholds.

-- Mix timber types strategically for budget vs durability
+- Mix timber types strategically for budget vs durability, as described in the zoned approach above.

-- Develop relationships with reliable suppliers for deals
+- Develop relationships with reliable suppliers for deals—a quick call can sometimes unlock unadvertised specials.

 Conclusion